-Consider the following rules and guidelines when entering the custom URL:
+Consider the following rules and guidelines when entering the custom URL for notification pages:

-• You can use any HTTP or HTTPS URL.
+You can use any HTTP or HTTPS URL.

 - The URL may specify a specific port number. - The URL may not have any arguments after the question mark. - The URL must contain a well-formed hostname.